LOUISVILLE, Ky. (WDRB) -- A Louisville man was charged with DUI after crashing into a Louisville Metro Police officer early Friday morning.

 Lewis told police he had three cocktails and a shot at a bar in southern Indiana, but police said they found an empty fifth of Kentucky Premium Whiskey and a partially filled bottle of Evan Williams in the car.
 He was arrested and charged with operating a motor vehicle under the influence of alcohol, reckless driving and possession of an open alcoholic beverage container in a motor vehicle.

-Ellis said both vehicles were damaged, along with a utility pole.
+Ellis the officer was traveling eastbound on Market Street, attempting to get to the area of the previous break-in report, and Lewis was traveling southbound on 2nd Street.
+Both vehicles were spun around and damaged.
 EMS tended to both victims, and they were taken to UofL Hospital with non-life-threatening injuries.
 Both were alert and conscious.

 Lewis has two previous DUI charges: one in 2015, for which he served 30 days in jail, and another in 2017, for which he served 180 days in jail.